Gepetto/robotpkg/README.txt

         2.4.4  Variables affecting the build process
         2.4.5  Additional flags to the compiler
 3  The robotpkg developer's guide
-    3.1  Creating a new package
+    3.1  Package files, directories and contents
         3.1.1  Makefile
         3.1.2  distinfo
         3.1.3  PLIST
         3.1.4  patches/*
+    3.2  Making a package work
-4  The robotpkg infrastructure internals
+        3.2.1  Incrementing versions when fixing an existing package 4  The robotpkg infrastructure internals

 1